DomDevs2000/method_shift_tasks/README.md

 ## Running the Application with Docker

 The entire application is dockerized as Celery, Redis and Flower are also being used.
+To note, I included the sqlite file so the information displayed in the screenshots is the same if you run the app.

 First clone the repo and run: